xraypy/xraylarch/doc/installation.rst

 The source kit includes sources for documentation in the `docs` folder and several examples (including all those shown in this documentation) in the `examples` folder.

-These are also available separately at `Larch Docs and Examples`_.
+These are also available separately in the zip file at `Larch Docs and Examples`_ that contains a `doc` folder with this full documentation, and an `examples` folder with all of the Larch examples.

 Citing Larch